lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 In this case: <br />
 - The null hypothesis is: the machine is producing cookies with an average weight equal to the manufacturer's specification *(the circumstances we started with)* <br />
-- The alternative hypothesis is: the machine is not producing ocokies according to the specification *(the circumstances we're going to test for)* <br />
+- The alternative hypothesis is: the machine is not producing cookies according to the specification *(the circumstances we're going to test for)* <br />